Cocaine Withdrawal Treatment in Nashville, Tennessee

 How Much Does Cocaine Withdrawal Treatment Cost With Health Insurance Support?

 The cost of cocaine withdrawal treatment with health insurance support can vary based on the type of program and your coverage.
-In Tennessee, outpatient cocaine rehabilitation centers typically cost an average of $1,698 per patient, while residential programs average $56,600 per enrollment.
+In Tennessee, outpatient cocaine rehabilitation centers typically cost an average of $1,698 per patient, while residential program costs average around $56,600 per enrollment.
 Outpatient programs serve most patients, while residential care is ideal if you require intensive support.

 Insurance can significantly reduce these expenses, covering some or all of the cost of treatment.
 Contact Freeman Recovery Center to check your insurance benefits for cocaine addiction help.